Schizophrenia Treatment In Atlanta, GA

 Narrative therapy is a client-centered approach that emphasizes the importance of personal stories and experiences.
 At Southern Live Oak Wellness, we use narrative therapy to help patients explore their life experiences, identify negative thought patterns, and reframe their stories in positive and empowering ways.
 Narrative therapy can help patients develop more self-compassion, self-awareness, and resilience.
 We find that narrative therapy has been particularly helpful for patients with schizophrenia who struggle with stigma and shame.

-Experience Our Inpatient Depression Treatment in Atlanta, GA
+Experience Our Schizophrenia Treatment in Atlanta, GA

 Regain control of your life today at Southern Live Oak Wellness in Atlanta, Georgia.
 Contact us to start recovery today.